BritishGeologicalSurvey/geo-ner-model/README.md

 We include around 2500 sentences extracted from publications of the British Geological Survey, with technical terms from BGS Geochronostratigraphy vocabulary and its Lexicon of Named Rock Units annotated with a custom named entity type (`CHRONOSTRAT` and `LEXICON` respectively).

-The dataset was prepared during a Doctoral Training Programme with BGS by Dr Ike N'kisi Orji, based on an older collection of annotated publications known as Textbase 2000.
-It has been used in text mining the BGS archives and linking documents and metadata to entities in the BGS Linked Data vocabularies.
+The dataset was prepared during a Doctoral Training Programme with BGS by Dr Ike N'kisi Orji, supervised by Rachel Heaven.
+The labelled sentences were extracted from an earlier collection of annotated publications known as Textbase 2000.
+The model has been used in text mining the BGS archives and linking documents and metadata to entities in the BGS Linked Data vocabularies.

 ## Building the model